Dejima: History

 With the expulsion of the last Portuguese in 1639, Dejima became a failed commercial post and without the annual trading with Portuguese ships from Macau, the economy of Nagasaki suffered greatly.
 The Dutch were forced by government officials to move from Hirado to Dejima in Nagasaki.
-From 1641 on, only Chinese and Dutch ships were allowed to come to Japan, and Nagasaki harbor was the only harbor they were allowed to enter.
+From 1641 on, only Chinese and Dutch ships were allowed to come to Japan, and Nagasaki harbor was the only one they were allowed to enter.

 Organization

 On the administrative level, the island of Dejima was part of the city of Nagasaki.
 The 25 local Japanese families who owned the land received an annual rent from the Dutch.
 Dejima was a small island, 120 m by 75 m, linked to the mainland by a small bridge, guarded on both sides, and with a gate on the Dutch side.
 It contained houses for about twenty Dutchmen, warehouses, and accommodation for Japanese officials.